Sciences-historiques-numeriques/mathshistory/README.md

 ### spacy_openai_relation_extraction.ipynb

-Two way of using the OpenAI API for information extraction were testes:
+Two ways of using the OpenAI API for information extraction were testes:
  * produce sentences then apply Spacy model and extract relationships
  * use ChatGPT to extract triples (and thus relationships)

+ In both cases the result is not yet satisfactory and new approaches need to be sought, either by creating a paying account on OpenAI or by using HuggingFace models